EU rules German minimum wage law on foreign truckers is illegal

-Germany introduced a minimum wage of 8.50 euros (5.48 pounds) an hour in January this year and would apply that to any employee working within German borders, whether or not the worker or the employer is based in Germany.
+Germany introduced a minimum wage of 8.50 euros ($9.48) an hour in January this year and would apply that to any employee working within German borders, whether or not the worker or the employer is based in Germany.

 The provision angered many EU countries such as Poland, Denmark and Hungary.